scala/docs.scala-lang/_overviews/scala3-book/a-taste-of-scala.md

 // result: x == List(40, 50, 60)
 ```

-In addition to higher-order functions being used throughout the standard library, you can also create your own.
-This is shown in the Reference documentation.
+In addition to higher-order functions being used throughout the standard library, you can also [create your own][higher-order].